PlatformLab/Arachne/README.md

 application to run only as many threads in parallel as cores available to it.

-Arachne is a user-level, cooperative thread management system written in C++, designed to improve core utlization and maximize throughput in server applications without impacting latency.
+Arachne is a user-level, cooperative thread management system written in C++, designed to improve core utilization and maximize throughput in server applications without impacting latency.
 It performs M:N scheduling over kernel threads running exclusively on CPU cores and features ~200 ns cross-core thread creations and ~100 ns cross-core signals on Nehalem X3470.
 Arachne also